-Work together, no matter where the team is located
+Work together, no matter where the team’s location is.

-Just like the air in the sky and emotions inside us, there are few things which cannot always be seen— but felt.
+Just like the air in the sky and emotions inside us, few things cannot always be seen— but felt.

 You’re feeling it.